Ekta1994/Machine-Learning-Algorithms/Email_classifier/readme.txt

   - All numbers are replaced with their english name.
   - '$' sign is replaced with "dollar".

-  - For above, the initial version of the mail is shown in the image initialmailpng
+  - For above, the initial version of the mail is shown in the image initialmailpng.

 **Making of vocabulary list-:**
  - All the words of the above email are now maintained in the list with their counts.